C Enum

 workday = (enum DAY) weekend;Code language: C++ (cpp)

-It’s important to note that C doesn’t not require a cast however it is recommended.
-This means that you can do like this:
+It’s important to note that C doesn’t require a cast; however, it is recommended.
+This means that you can do this:

 workday = weekend; // BADCode language: C++ (cpp)